 In order to ensure the working conditions as well as the industrial safety and health of workers engaged in decommissioning works at the TEPCO Fukushima Daiichi NPP, the Fukushima Prefectural Labour Bureau provided employers of such workers with focused supervision and instruction.
 As a result of supervision and instruction provided for 724 employers by 30 September 2015, 409 employers were identified to be violating laws and ordinances related to the labour standards, namely, the Labour Standards Act and the Industrial Safety and Health Act, in some form (violation rate: 56.5%).
 The total number of violation cases was 656, where violations related to working conditions were found in 406 cases and violations related to industrial safety and health in 250 cases.
 For the employers discovered to be violating laws and ordinances, the Fukushima Prefectural Labour Bureau provided instruction towards rectification.
 Additionally, the Bureau has provided instruction on appropriate implementation of measures stipulated in the "Guidelines on occupational safety and health management at the TEPCO Fukushima Daiichi Nuclear Power Plant" formulated on 26 August 2015 (Partially revised: April 2023).
-As a result of inspections for 293 employers from January to December 2022, a total of 67 employers were recognized as being in violation(violation rate: 22.9%) of applicable laws related workers safety, health, and labour management were issued to these employers to correct the said violations accordingly.
+As a result of inspections for 292 employers involved in decommissioning work at the Fukushima Daiichi Nuclear Power Station and decontamination work in Fukushima Prefecture from January to December 2023, the number of violations was revised.